-It is highly relevant to note that EDC and MW have already discussed a joint venture which could lead to the formation of a new organisation in a corporate form in the area.
+It is highly relevant to note that RDC and MW have already agreed in principle to enter into a joint venture which will lead to the formation of a new organisation in a corporate form in the area.
 This is depicted in Figure 6-4.
 The functions of this organisation will be: